Skip to content

 Post-Repair Verification

-After repairs are completed, Sentinel verifies the work and documents outcomes, closing the loop in the building's record and protecting the strata corporation against future disputes.
+After repairs are completed, Sentinel verifies the work against the original scope and documents outcomes.
+This closes the loop in the building's record and protects the building owner against future disputes about whether work was completed properly.

 CadenceAfter each major repair